The Psychedelic Poster Art of Michael English and Nigel Waymouth

 Poster for Hung On You Boutique, 430 King's Road by Hapshash And The Coloured Coat 1967.

 Outside the 'Hung On You' Boutique, summer 1967..if you look behind these two fine exponents of hippie chic, you will notice that the two posters in the links directly above are on display in the shop window.

-'Tomorrow' record promo for My White Bicycle, designed by Jacob And The Coloured Coat 1967.
+Record Promo for 'Art', What's That Sound, designed by Hapshash And The Coloured Coat 1967.

-All images scanned by Sweet Jane from High Art a History of the Psychedelic poster by Ted Owen & Denise Dickson, 1966 And All That - Design And The Consumer in Britain 1960-1969 by Jennifer Harris, Sarah Hyde & Greg Smith, Boutique London a History: King's Road to Carnaby Street by Richard Lester, It Was Twenty Years Ago Today by Derek Taylor.
+All images scanned by Sweet Jane from High Art A History Of The Psychedelic Poster by Ted Owen & Denise Dickson, 1966 And All That - Design And The Consumer in Britain 1960-1969 by Jennifer Harris, Sarah Hyde & Greg Smith, Boutique London a History: King's Road to Carnaby Street by Richard Lester, and It Was Twenty Years Ago Today by Derek Taylor.